Essential 2025 Data Privacy Rules for Small Businesses

 Individual rights to access, modify, delete, or transfer personal data

-Even a U.S. business with just a handful of European clients could be covered.
+Even a U.S. business with just a few European clients may need to follow these rules.

 California Consumer Privacy Act (CCPA)